MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/linux-preferences.md

 |**Comments**|Available in Defender for Endpoint version ? or higher.|

 ##### Configure scanning of raw socket events
 When this feature is enabled, Defender for Endpoint will scan network socket events such as creation of raw sockets / packet sockets, or setting socket option.
+> [!NOTE]
-Note that this feature is only applicable when Behavior Monitoring is enabled, as well as the `enableRawSocketEvent` feature (please refer to the [Advanced optional features](linux-preferences.md#configure-monitoring-of-raw-socket-events) section below) is enabled.
+> This feature is only applicable when the `enableRawSocketEvent` feature is enabled.
+Please refer to the [Advanced optional features](linux-preferences.md#configure-monitoring-of-raw-socket-events) section below for details.

 |Description|Value|
 |---|---|